 For many people, a combination of both works well!

 Think of retirement planning like a soccer match.
-You need a strong defense and a powerful offense to win.
-CPF SA top-ups can act as the defense, building a secure foundation for your retirement, while SRS top-ups can serve as the offense, providing opportunities for growth and flexibility to achieve your financial goals.
+You need a strong defense and a powerful offence to win.
+CPF SA top-ups can act as the defence, building a secure foundation for your retirement, while SRS top-ups can serve as the offence, providing opportunities for growth and flexibility to achieve your financial goals.

-Given the potential of SRS to enhance your retirement savings and its attractive tax benefits, why not contribute to CPF for the guaranteed, secure savings, and top up your SRS to benefit from the tax relief and investment potential?
+Given the potential of SRS to enhance your retirement savings and its attractive tax benefits, you could contribute to CPF for the guaranteed, secure savings, and top up your SRS to benefit from the tax relief and investment potential.

 Ultimately, the right choice depends on your financial goals, risk tolerance, and how much flexibility you need with your savings.